 Together, these organizations will provide expertise, assistance and funding necessary for you to manage your woodlands for birds.

-The Massachusetts Woodlands Institute (MWI) partners with with the MA Department of Conservation and Recreation's Service Forestry Program to process cost share payments to landowners.
+The Massachusetts Woodlands Institute (MWI) partners with the MA Department of Conservation and Recreation's Service Forestry Program to process cost share payments to landowners.

 You can contact Emily Boss (MWI) at emily@masswoodlands.org or Michael Downey (DCR) at michael.downey@mass.gov with any questions.
 Updates will be made at this site as available.